Nishant7p/Angrybird/README.md

 and run Lwjgl launcher that wil simply run our game also we werre unable to configure our project gradle so we look that on net as mentioned by 1 ta only gradle part is looked upon for ju unit testing

+to run our game via github We have roken down our main game into 4 files
+    1 Go to branch named new-branch-name>
+    2 There u will see 4 files decompress main angrybirds.zip 3 add that jar file in lwjgl/build/libs
+    4 add remaining zip and a tar file in lwjgl/build/dependencies 5 open in intellij
+    6 run lwjgl launcher

 also we considered that our